PlqnK/docker-home-services-host/README.md

 ## Context of my setup

 I have a separate server running FreeNAS that host all my files.
 That's why I'm mounting datasets with NFS on the docker host.
-It's also the reason why I'm using rsync, my FreeNAS server is configured to pull my container config files from the docker host with rsync once per hour.
+My FreeNAS server is also configured to pull my container config files from the docker host with rsync once per hour.

 ## Prerequisites

-- Fedora Server 29+ (other Linux distributions are possible but you will need to adapt the setup scripts).
+- Fedora Server 31 (other Linux distributions are possible but you will need to adapt the setup scripts).
 - A properly configured DNS server in your LAN as well as proper DNS entries with a domain suffix for your servers (populated by hand or automatically with the hostname of your devices).
 - A paid domain name for which you have full control over.